aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 ## Pixel Format

-The LCD is an ST7789V on SPI2 at 6.25 MHz, configured for 320x240 landscape (MADCTL `0x60`, pixel format `0x3A = 0x05`). emWin uses `LCD_Color2Index_RGB565` / `LCD_Index2Color_RGB565` for color conversion, but the physical bit layout is BGR565: blue in bits 15–11, green in 10–5, red in 4–0.
+The LCD is an ST7789V on SPI2 at 6.25 MHz, configured for 320x240 landscape (MADCTL `0x60`, COLMOD register `0x3A` set to `0x05`). emWin uses `LCD_Color2Index_RGB565` / `LCD_Index2Color_RGB565` for color conversion, but the physical bit layout is BGR565: blue in bits 15–11, green in 10–5, red in 4–0.
 Bitmaps are stored as 16-bit BGR565 pixels (5B/6G/5R), little-endian.

 A full-screen 320x240 image: 153,600 bytes of pixel data + 20-byte emWin header = 153,620 bytes (~150 KB).
 The STM32H7's Bank 2 sectors are 128 KB each.
 Sectors 10 through 13 are erased in stock firmware, so there's room for a full-screen image with space to spare.